-In the mid-’80s, we measured our self-care with words like time management, productivity, and work-life balance.
-Either individually or through a company lead training, we are introduced to ways of “doing more with less.”
-Companies like Covey begin to emerge, systematizing ways to be better, do better and be measured at work and home.
+In the mid-1980s, our understanding of self-care underwent further evolution, becoming intertwined with concepts like time management, productivity, and work-life balance.
+Whether through individual efforts or corporate-led training, we became acquainted with strategies to “do more with less.”
+Companies like Covey emerged, offering systematic approaches to “improving ourselves” and our productivity, both at work and home.

 Are you frustrated yet?